cloudflare/terraform-provider-cloudflare/website/docs/r/page_rule.html.markdown

 * `bypass_cache_on_cookie` - (Optional) String value of cookie name to conditionally bypass cache the page.
 * `cache_by_device_type` - (Optional) Whether this action is `"on"` or `"off"`.
 * `cache_deception_armor` - (Optional) Whether this action is `"on"` or `"off"`.
+* `cache_key_fields` - (Optional) Controls how Cloudflare creates Cache Keys used to identify files in cache.
+See below for full description.
 * `cache_level` - (Optional) Whether to set the cache level to `"bypass"`, `"basic"`, `"simplified"`, `"aggressive"`, or `"cache_everything"`.
 * `cache_on_cookie` - (Optional) String value of cookie name to conditionally cache the page.
 * `disable_apps` - (Optional) Boolean of whether this action is enabled.
 Default: false.